Health Care Reform (ACA) preventive health drugs

 Preventive health drugs are select drugs required to be covered at no cost to you in non-grandfathered Commercial plans.
 Preventive health drugs are determined based on evidence-based recommendations by the United States Preventive Services Task Force (USPSTF) with a rating of “A” or “B.”

 Eligible preventive health drugs require a valid prescription, including over-the-counter (OTC) products, to be covered under the pharmacy benefit.
-Other requirements may apply; refer to your plan enrollment materials for complete benefit coverage information.
+Other requirements may apply; please refer to your plan enrollment materials for complete benefit coverage information.

 Talk with your doctor about which medication may be right for you.
 If your doctor feels a certain medication on this list isn’t right for you, ask your doctor to call us.
 We will work together to look for other medications that may be available at no cost to you.